-Urugo Women’s Opportunity Center was designed by a woman namely Sharon Davis.
+The Urugo Women’s Opportunity Center was designed by a woman namely Sharon Davis, the founder of Sharon Davis Design.
 Sharon is an architect who measures the success of her projects by their impact on social transformation, economic empowerment and environmental compliance.

 Her outstanding work has created a huge impact in Rwanda, Nepal, Kosovo and the United States.
-Earlier this year, her firm — Sharon Davis Design, was named one of the 25 Best Architecture Firms in New York by Architizer.
+Earlier this year, her firm was named one of the 25 Best Architecture Firms in New York by Architizer.

 Urugo’s workshops are uniquely designed.
 Their roofs are designed to harvest rainwater which is funneled to the underground cisterns through a network of pipes.
 A solar pump is used to propel collected water to the tank and eventually dispatch it to different parts of the facility.